1A native or inhabitant of Nazareth.

 1.3A member of an early sect of Jewish Christians, especially one in 4th-century Syria observing much of the Jewish law.

 - He boldly claims that he is a Nazarene descended from the Hebrew line of the Israelites.

 - Still, somewhere beneath your feet is a subterranean passage that obligingly ran from this all male seminary to the next door convent of Nazarene nuns.

-1.4A member of the Church of the Nazarene, a Christian Protestant denomination originating in the American holiness movement.
+1.4A member of the Church of the Nazarene, a Protestant denomination founded in California.

 - Although her father was a preacher, she had found her way out of that world, triggered first in a Footloose style moment when she was cited for dancing at her Nazarene college.